MorvanZhou/pytorch-A3C/README.md

-## Experiments that compare Actor-Critic algorithms such as A2C and A3C.
+# Experiments that compare Actor-Critic algorithms such as A2C and A3C.
 A thesis conducted by the TU Berlin.

 This is an example of using multiprocessing with Pycharm to synchronously and asynchronously train a neural network to play 2D discrete action [CartPole](https://gym.openai.com/envs/CartPole-v0/) and 3D realistic environment [Vizdoom](https://github.com/mwydmuch/ViZDoom) games.
 The baseline of the Advantage Actor-Critic is A2C.
 The asynchronous variation I used is called [Asynchronous Advantage Actor-Critic](https://arxiv.org/pdf/1602.01783.pdf) or A3C.
 The synchronous version is called [Synchronous Advantage Actor-Critic](https://openai.com/blog/baselines-acktr-a2c/) or A2C-Sync.

-## What are the main focuses in this implementation?
+## What are the key points of this project?

 * Pytorch + multiprocessing + shared memory for parallel training
 * Simple discrete environment and 3D realistic environment